NHardie/HTFome/documentation/front-end-framework/integration-with-django/README.md

 avoiding rewriting all the HTML for the base template for each other page template.

 One point to note is that the code blocks, once opened, must be closed, i.e. `{% block %}` requires `{% endblock %}`, `{% if %}` requires `{% endif %}`.

+Another feature of Django is the `{ % include % }` code block, that allows you to reuse code from another .html file.
+For example, a separate HTML file has been created for the navbar and footer, which gets included in base.html.
+This means, when base.html is extended to other pages, the navbar and footer also get included.
+This means, if site links need to be changed - they can be changed directly in the navbar and footer html files once (rather than in each individual html page).